 The ordinance revisions contained in this report are a result of policies, goals and actions described in the 2012 Castro Valley General Plan (CVGP).
 Many of the ordinance changes pertain to specific land use districts or certain uses where additional regulation and certain land use results were desirable.
-The CVGP identified changes to zoning districts (and in many cases the creation of brand-new zoning districts) to implement various policies of the document, in mostly residential but also some commercial, public, and open space zoning districts.
+The CVGP identified changes to zoning districts (and in many cases the creation of new zoning districts) to implement various policies contained in the document, in mostly residential but also some commercial, public, and open space zoning districts.

 The implementation of the Castro Valley General Plan has been in progress for many years, and the CVMAC has been the main forum for public hearings, getting input from community members and making changes to draft language.
-In the table below, the left-hand column is input received by CVMAC on specific amendment language, and the right-hand column summarizes edits in response.
+In the table below, the left-hand column contain input received by CVMAC on specific amendment language, and the right-hand column summarizes edits made to the document in response to those comments.
 The Public Hearing Draft provides the detailed zoning amendments for each of these topic areas.

-The CVMAC has been reviewing the items in the table below throughout most of 2019, and advanced the item to the Planning Commission by approving the amendments on February 24th 2020.
+The CVMAC has been reviewing the items in the table below throughout most of 2019 and advanced the item to the Planning Commission by recommending approval of the amendments on February 24, 2020.
 Community support for the project appears to be high as there has been little community opposition to the proposed amendments with a couple of exceptions.
-The changes proposed to the Public Facilities zone (PF) are being opposed by the Castro Valley Sanitary District (CVSAN) and they have submitted multiple letters expressing their concern how the new PF zone could impact their operations.
+The changes proposed to the Public Facilities zone (PF) are being opposed by the Castro Valley Sanitary District (CVSAN) and they have submitted multiple letters expressing their concern as to how the new PF zone could impact their operations.
 Their letters are attached.
 Also, the City of Hayward has expressed concern about new language in the Neighborhood Commercial (CN) zone that could impact residential uses on a parcel they own within the County's jurisdiction.
-Specifics on their concerns follow the table below:
+Specifics on their concerns follow in the table below.